-What Is A Visual Memory And How Does It Affect Us?
+Visual Memory And How It May Be Improved

 What Is Visual Memory?

-- Short term.
-This is when we can recall something we've seen not too long ago.
-Short-term memory is used in our day-to-day lives.
-An artist can see something and immediately sketch it down.
-We can copy the papers we read.
-We read a password and remember it until we can write it down.
-We see a lot in our lives, so most of our short-term memory is just that.
-It disappears after a while if the memory has no use to us.
-However, if the short-term memory keeps being repeated enough times, or if the memory has some emotion attached to it, it becomes long-term.
+Short-term visual memory – You’re usually using short-term visual memory when remembering something you saw recently.
+Short-term memory is often used in our day-to-day lives.
+For example, an artist may see an object in their environment and immediately sketch it, or we can copy down text that we read.
+After viewing a password, we may remember it until we can write it down.
+Most of us take in quite a bit of visual information in our daily lives, so most of our short-term memory is just that: short-term.
+It typically disappears quickly if the information has no use to us.
+However, if exposure is repeated enough times, or if the memory has an emotion attached to it, it can become long-term.

-Visual memory is quite important in the world of learning.
+Visual memory can be important in the world of learning.
 As much as 80 percent of what we learn is visual.
-Here are a few examples of how we learn.
+Below are a few examples of how we may learn visually.

 Reading And Writing

-How To Know When Your Visual Memory Is Poor
+How To Know If Your Visual Memory Is Poor

-- They have a hard time recognizing numbers or letters.
+They may have a difficult time recognizing numbers and letters.

-If someone has a poor visual memory, the person may use other forms of learning to recall the memory.
-Some people may use auditory memory, which involves sounding the memory out.
-For example, when you're trying to spell something, you may hear the letters in your head.
-With that said, auditory memory isn't as good as visual memory, so someone with poor visual memory can't substitute it entirely.
-If someone has auditory skills that are poor, they will replace them with visual skills that are much better.
-Our brains try to figure out the best ways to learn, and it may require a whole skill set of different ways to learn.
+Someone with a poor visual memory may use other forms of memory to compensate.
+Some people with visual memory problems may use auditory memory, which involves “sounding the memory out.”
+For example, when you're trying to spell something, you may hear the letters in your head instead of seeing the visual information.
+Auditory memory may not always be as effective as visual memory, so someone with poor visual memory may not be able to substitute it entirely.

 How To Enhance Visual Memory